 The trend seems to continue exponentially.
-By every passing day, the number of infected persons is increasing; the death rate is increasing and the risk of infection among other healthy people is also increasing.
-Amidst all these happenings, older adults, infants, the elderly and people who are above age 60 seem to be at increased risk.
-Some people are at very high risk irrespective of their age – for instance, individuals with heart disease, hypertension, diabetes, asthma, chronic respiratory syndrome, heart failure, cardiovascular disease, kidney disease and pneumonia are at very high risk of suffering from severe infection if they get infected by a coronavirus.
+With every passing day, the number of infected persons is increasing; the death rate is increasing and the risk of infection among other healthy people is also increasing.
+Amidst all these happenings, older adults, infants, the elderly, and people who are above age 60 seem to be at increased risk.
+Some people are at very high risk irrespective of their age – for instance, individuals with heart disease, hypertension, diabetes, asthma, chronic respiratory syndrome, heart failure, cardiovascular disease, kidney disease, and pneumonia are at very high risk of suffering from severe infection if they get infected by a coronavirus.

 Who Else are at Risk?

 All are at risk – there is no excuse for anyone.
 Even those who are asymptomatic can develop complications (severe respiratory distress).
 However, people with underlying health conditions are at higher risk of developing complications owing to more severe infections compared to others.
 Older adults, older women, the elderly, and pregnant women with concomitant heart disease are at increased risk of severe infection.

 People with Heart Diseases

 People with obstructive form of hypertrophic cardiomyopathy, arrhythmogenic right ventricular cardiomyopathy, congenital cyanotic heart disease, heart failure, and dilated cardiomyopathy are the other category of people who may be at higher risk of developing severe infection.